lsug/lsug.github.io/_posts/2020-03-24-workshop-coding-with-cats.md

 This workshop is a great opportunity to get started with functional programming and boost your FP skills.

-# Feeling overwhelmed?

-*We're Community Partners with [Meetup Mates](https://meetup-mates.com).
-If you feel overwhelmed by the idea of coming and networking by yourself, Meetup Mates is a great way to connect with like-minded people to go to meetups with!

 # Prerequisites

 ## Sign up!